yule44ka/AI-Chat-DataSpell/README.md

-# AI-Chat-DataSpell
+# AI DataFrame Transformation Assistant

-AI assistant that helps to work with pandas dataframe.
+This tool allows you to apply AI-driven transformations to a pandas DataFrame using OpenAI's GPT model.
+The assistant helps generate and apply various transformations, such as selecting columns and sorting data, based on user input.

 ## Installation